splunk/splunk-sdk-ruby/README.md

 Get the Splunk Ruby SDK from GitHub (https://github.com) and clone the resources to your computer.
 Use the following commands:

-cd <whatever directory you want to place the SDK directory into>
+cd <i>whatever directory you want to place the SDK directory into</i>
 git clone https://github.com/splunk/splunk-sdk-ruby.git

 #### Installing

+We highly recommend that you use <bundler>

 Add this line to your application's Gemfile: